okfn/opendataeditor/README.md

 # How to download the ODE

-📍<em>**Note:** the ODE is currently available for download and testing in beta.
+📍***Note:** the ODE is currently available for download and testing in beta.
 We are working on a stable version.
-Updates will be announced throughout the year.</em>
+Updates will be announced throughout the year.*

 Go to [RELEASES](https://github.com/okfn/opendataeditor/releases)
 * For **Windows**:Download the most recent **EXE** file.